bibsian/chromehead/README.md

 About
 ======
-Trying to make the setup for headless chrome on AWS lambda a little easier
+Trying to make the setup for headless chrome on AWS lambda a little easier.

+If you're going to test it locally you should have Chrome installed.

+Note, I'm still debugging the deployment so if you see this it might now work right now (I have a version of this but not installed from git so that's the small hurdle).

 Installing Locally
 ===================